almaan/genetech/README.md

 RNA sequencing (or scRNA-seq) have exploded in the last decade and has become one of the most valuable tools in genomics to define celltypes, explore cell states, study cell to cell interactions, track differentiation processes over time, study response to drugs and much more.
-ScRNA-seq has methods have also become important tools in ongoing research efforts to create atlases of all the organs in the human body and we are still learning more about new cell types and cell states every year.
+ScRNA-seq methods have also become important tools in ongoing research efforts to create atlases of all the organs in the human body and we are still learning more about new cell types and cell states every year.
 In this lab we will use the popular Seurat R package to explore some of the most essential